tripledio/tripledio.github.io/README.md

  ```docker
  docker run --name=triple-D-blog-with-drafts -v "$PWD":/usr/src/app -v "$PWD"/_site:/_site -p 4000:4000 starefossen/github-pages jekyll serve -d /_site --watch --force_polling -H 0.0.0.0 -P 4000 --drafts
  ```
- The web site will be generated under the _site folder.
+ The website will be generated under the _site folder.
 That is the folder which is then hosted.

  Afterwards you can simply restart the container with the case sensitive container name.